What is Seismic Retrofitting?

 External Post Tensioning

 There are multiple points in a building that are under constant pressure from the load they are supporting.
 Some of these may be overstressed and might have weakened over time.
 Their symptoms include bending, distortions, or cracks in the structure.
 Buildings with these are already under undue pressure and any earthquake activity will have a greater impact on them.
 To make the establishment more durable, these parts are retro-fitted with post-tensioning systems that help to share the load.
 Generally steel bars, cables, and strands and may be installed externally or inside the original structure to provide post-tensioning.
 They may also exert a force in opposite direction to normalize the distorted shape.
 These also prevent the spreading of cracks and increase the load-carrying capacity.

 Braced Frames and Shear Walls

-Shear walls and braced frames provide support to structure and counter and stabilize any motion or vibration in the building resulting from shaking of ground during an earth quake.
+Shear walls and braced frames provide support to structure and counter and stabilize any motion or vibration in the building resulting from shaking of the ground during an earthquake.
 These act as a brace to the walls of a building.
 While braced frames are constructed out of steel, shear walls are made from wood or concrete.
 These braces are highly ductile and stretch whenever they are under pressure due to lateral movement in the building.

-In old concrete buildings, with the passing of time, the walls might develop cracks or the plaster might deteriorate and its binding strength will decrease.
+In old concrete buildings, with time, the walls might develop cracks or the plaster might deteriorate and its binding strength will decrease.
 It may come loose in places and this will hamper the structural integrity of the building.
 To counter this, Gunite may be applied.
 It is a combination of cement and sand supplemented with water resulting in concentrated concrete that is sprayed at high pressure over the surface to be repaired.
 It bonds strongly to the existing structure and increases its structural integrity making it more resilient to earthquakes.